 The Bulldogs have also established a formidable home court advantage within the conference.
 Yale won 36 straight Ivy League home matches from 2009 to 2014.

-The Bulldogs have finished in first or second place in each of the last 11 Ivy League seasons, and have won at least 10 matches in each year.
+The Bulldogs have finished in first or second place in each of the last 12 Ivy League seasons, and have won at least 10 matches in all but one of those years.
 Appleman won her 100th Ivy League match on Sept.
 28, 2012 at Cornell.

 Outside of the Ivy League, Appleman has led the Bulldogs against challenging non-conference schedules that include perennial national powers and nationally ranked teams.
 Under Appleman, the Bulldogs have competed against some of the top programs in the country -- including Penn State, USC, Stanford, UCLA, California, and Florida.